About SoHarlem's Designers

 Blue Olive is a mother and daughter(Olivia Smashum, Alex Unthank) team established from their desire to create a vacation wardrobe that captures the spirit of endless summer: flirty silhouettes, sheer and breezy fabrics, sophisticated colors, and, yes, stripes.
 A collection of endless possibilities with separates that transition from a stroll along the quaint streets of Charleston, beaches of Costa del Sol and sleek urbanwear.

-Deirdre is an apprenticeship at SoHarlem, assists Master Artisans, Artisans and the CEO with production, sales and display.
+Deirdre is an apprentice at SoHarlem, assists Master Artisans, Artisans and the CEO with production, sales and display.
 She is also learning the craft of working with textiles and gaining skills in operating a social enterprise.
-Deirdre started working with SoHarlem when she created her “Faysiz is of Folk” series, depicting people who look somewhat similar but are actually very different.
-She created her first collection of handmade tote bags based on her original canvas works.
-These versatile bags, constructed with red interiors and handles and designed to carry books and an ipad, were dedicated to her mother who lost her battle with HIV/AIDS in 1990.
+Deirdre started working with SoHarlem in 2010 when she created her “Faysĭz of Fōlk” series, depicting people that are somewhat similar but are actually very different, along with collection of handmade tote bags based on her original canvas works.
+These versatile/artsy bags, constructed with red interiors and handles and designed to carry small book and an ipad, were dedicated to her mother who lost her battle with HIV/AIDS in 1990.
 This past year she started working on her one-of-a-kind Obama bag with the help of Jackie Puello Raboy.

 kp indie was established by Katerine Phillips an accomplished designer and artistic director.
 She has cultivated a global network of artisans, suppliers and production resources.
 She founded a creative office in New Delhi where she and her team source and develop fashion that is distributed worldwide.
 Sea NY, Velvet by Spencer and Graham and Joan Shepp are among her clients. kp indie can be found in resort boutiques worldwide: St. Tropez, Biarrritz, Corsica, San Remo.

 Jackie Puello Raboy